SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 You do not need to look at the code at this point.

 ![The initial state and goal of the &quot;blocks-world&quot; task.](Images/blocks.svg)
+/// caption
+The initial state and goal of the &quot;blocks-world&quot; task.
+///

 The operators in this task move a single block from its current location to a new location;
 each operator is represented with the following information: